Late Enrolment and Senior Secondary Re-engagement (Reference 53)

 The school develops an IEP for the young person.
 An IEP is required for both Late Enrolment Funding and Senior Secondary Re-engagement Funding applications.
 Schools must use the department's IEP template available at Individual Education Plans – Resources.

-When developing an IEP, school staff must take the following steps:
+When developing an IEP, school staff are strongly recommended to take the following steps:

-3. Schedule a Student Support Groups (SSG) meeting with the student (where appropriate), their parent/carer, teacher and education support staff.
+- Schedule a Student Support Groups (SSG) meeting with the student (where appropriate), their parent/carer, teacher and education support staff.
 The SSG is an opportunity to get to know the student and how they learn.
-The meeting will assist school staff in understanding the student’s strengths and interests and any challenges or barriers to learning and will assist in developing student-centred approaches.
+The meeting will assist school staff in understanding the student’s strengths and interests and any challenges or barriers to learning and will assist in developing student-centered approaches.

 Step 2